EthanRosenthal/website-source/content/blog/time-series-for-scikit-learn-people-part2/index.md

 While much of the above feels contradictory, it's all fairly correct.
 The following walks through how I understand this, but I would be happy for feedback on where I'm wrong:

 One would like to feed stationary data into a linear model because this ensures that the model will not suffer from [multicollinearity](https://en.wikipedia.org/wiki/Multicollinearity) such that individual predictions worsen and interpretability is reduced.
 One way to (try to) stationarize the data is to difference it.
 One typically differences the data by hand in order to determine how many times one should difference the data to make it stationary.
 With this knowledge in hand, one then passes the _undifferenced_ data into the ARIMA model.
-The ARIMA model _containes_ a differencing step.
+The ARIMA model _contains_ a differencing step.
 Differencing by hand is performed to determine the differencing order paramater (like an ML hyperparameter!) for the ARIMA model.
 This is all part of the [Box-Jenkins method](https://en.wikipedia.org/wiki/Box%E2%80%93Jenkins_method) for building ARIMA models.

 Another way to stationarize data is to add a trend term to a model, and we decide on differencing vs. trend terms depending on whether there is a [stochastic or deterministic (pdf)](http://hedibert.org/wp-content/uploads/2015/04/DT-or-ST.pdf) trend in the data, respectively.